Moderocky/Whilezie/README.md

 A compiler for the basic <em>WHILE</em> language to VM bytecode.

+## Preface: Notes on Implementation

+I built this in my 'model' language style: a source code document is turned into a string of tokens, parsed into a complete 'model' of the document, then compiled.
+This is not the most efficient way to write a compiler -- especially for something like <em>WHILE</em>, which needs to know very little about its surrounding code.

+The 'model' stage is a rigorous in-memory structure of the code.
+This is a fantastic way to verify and test the program, resolve forward references, collect insights, or build new adaptations (e.g. 'transpilation' to another language).
+If I were writing an optimal compiler, the parsing should be done at the same time as the tokenising and the model step could be skipped entirely.
+(In fact, <em>WHILE</em> is so basic it could be done in a single stream without a backtracking buffer.)

+The bytecode assembler is my [_Foundation 3_](https://github.com/Moderocky/Foundation).

 ## Grammar

 There seemed to be some disagreement over what is considered the 'essential' WHILE grammar.